RorriMaesu/CymaticsVisualizer/README.md

 # Cymatics Visualizer

 An interactive web application that visualizes cymatics patterns - the geometric patterns that form on vibrating surfaces at different frequencies.
+The visualizer provides a beautiful and accurate representation of how sound waves create standing wave patterns.

 ## Features